I have a confession to make: I have no ambition for a career.

 I never have.

-My lack of ambition felt like the end of the line for quite a few years, especially because those around me were piling on the pressure and judgment.
+My lack of career ambition felt like the end of the line for quite a few years, especially because those around me were piling on the pressure and judgment.
 But last year something happened that turned everything around and made me see having no career ambition in a completely new way.

 I actually saw that my lack of career ambition had been a blessing.